bytekov/python-project-scripts/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its MIT License.

 ## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)
+This document was adapted from the open-source contribution guidelines from [Freecodecamp](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)